MarioSerano/ProjectOne/README.md

 # Timeline
 Most likely I'll be doing this project after midterm, going to do this for at least a month.<br>
 Sorry if this doesnt update though, since I have few things to study as well, such as:
-- Flutter(for Hackathon competition), and
+- Flutter(for Hackathon competition),
+- COMPFEST(I was told to learn parallax design), and
 - Data Structures & Algorithm(for internship, unlikely though).
 I'll update this ASAP if I have the time!